carvel-dev/carvel/content/kapp-controller/docs/latest/package-consumption.md

     ---
     hello_msg: "hi"
 ```

-This CR references the Package we decided to install in the previous section
+This CR references the Package we decided to create in the previous section
 using the package's `refName` and `version` fields.
 Do note, the `versionSelection`
 property has a `constraints` subproperty to give more control over which
 versions are chosen for installation.
 More information on PackageInstall versioning